 It’s a good idea to include a description close to the embedded video on your site or blog.
 That makes the video easier to find in universal search engine results.
 In the description, you can link to your video on YouTube using keyword-rich anchor text.
 To track which sites have embedded or linked to your video, click on “Statistics & Data” below the video in YouTube.

 Create Your Own Channel

-Take the time to compile play lists of videos that you find relevant to your DJ business.
+Take the time to compile playlists of videos that you find relevant to your DJ business.
 Maybe videos of some of your lighting setups, your mic work or dances that you led.
-You can also include videos from other people that you think contribute to the overall theme of your play list.
-Try to think of your play list as a resource for people looking for quality content.
-Look at it as a service you are providing at helps boost your image and expertise and hopefully visits to your website.
+You can also include videos from other people that you think contribute to the overall theme of your playlist.
+Try to think of your playlist as a resource for people looking for quality content.
+Look at it as a service you are providing that helps boost your image and expertise and hopefully visits to your website.